civisanalytics/civis-python/docs/parallel.rst

 :func:`python:concurrent.futures.as_completed` and
 :func:`python:concurrent.futures.wait`.

-For an introduction to :class:`~civis.futures.CivisFuture` itself, including how to create a future for a single job, see :ref:`civis_futures` in the user guide.
-The rest of this section shows how to use futures for the fan-out workloads that :mod:`civis.parallel` used to handle.

 Fanning out many jobs
 ---------------------

 Submit one job per chunk of work, keep the futures around, and consume them as they finish.
-The example below is the :mod:`civis.parallel` example further down this page, rewritten without joblib.
-It starts seven Civis Platform container scripts, each computing ``2 * num1 + num2`` for a different pair of
+It starts several Civis Platform container scripts, each computing ``2 * num1 + num2`` for a different pair of
 arguments: